openmrs/openmrs-esm-template-app/e2e/README.md

 ## Configuration

 This is very much underdeveloped/WIP.
-At the moment, there exists a (git-shared) `.env` file which can be used for configuring certain test attributes.
+At the moment, there exists a (git-shared) `example.env` file which can be used for configuring certain test attributes.
 This is most likely about to change in the future.
 Stay tuned for updates!